 Polish cuisine is best known for pierogi- amazing dumplings filled with any combination of cheese, potato, meat, and veggies.
 Not only will we eat authentic pierogis, but we will learn how to make them homemade at a Polish cooking class.
 Another classic Polish snack is potato pancakes, which are similar to a latke or large, flattened hash brown and can be topped with anything from sour cream to goulash or mushroom sauce.
 Our time in this city wouldn’t be complete without a taste of something all the locals are eating, and in Krakow that’s “zapiekanka.”
 These open-faced toasted baguettes topped with cheese, meat, veggies, or all of the above are famous in Kazimierz!
 We will also enjoy a spectacular 3 course meal in Krakow at one of the city’s most famous restaurants on our final night there.

 Last but not least in Prague, we will dine on the finest goulash, bread dumplings, and beer cheese in all the land!
 The goulash here is a hearty dish, differing from the soup version in Budapest, and often comes with a beloved ball of dough on the side to soak up the creamy sauce.
-We will try these Czech specialities at a critically acclaimed beer hall for an authentic dining experience in Prague.
-Last but not least, we will stand beside the locals in Wenceslas Square tasting savory Czech sausages and the famous fried cheese!
+We will try these Czech specialties at a critically acclaimed beer hall for an authentic dining experience in Prague.
+Last but not least, we will stand beside the locals tasting savory Czech sausages and the famous fried cheese!